-The white-blotched river stingray has a distinctive pattern consisting of white dots on a black background, helping it blend into its river habitat.
+The white-blotched river stingray has a distinctive pattern of white dots on a black background, helping it blend into its riverbed habitat.

-The white-blotched stingray eats small invertebrates and fish, as well as freshwater snails and crabs.
+The white-blotched river stingray eats small invertebrates and fishes, as well as freshwater snails and crabs.

 Not much is known about this type of ray, including its population size.

-One of the rarest types of stingrays, the white-blotched river stingray is threatened by habitat loss due to an increase in gold-mining, fisheries, logging, agriculture expansion and dam construction in its Xingu River Basin home.
+One of the rarest types of stingrays, the white-blotched river stingray is threatened by habitat loss due to increased human activity, including goldmining, fisheries, logging, agriculture expansion and dam construction, in its Xingu River Basin home.
 It is also sometimes captured for ornamental purposes.